Skip to Content

 Did you know that as many as one in five Americans will develop skin cancer in their lifetime?
 With over 2 million new diagnoses annually, more people have had skin cancer than all other forms of cancer combined.

 Skin cancer can often begin as new growths or pre-cancerous lesions on your skin.
-While these moles, spots or other changes might seem harmless, they could become skin cancerous.
-As many as 40% to 50% of fair-skinned people who live to 65 will develop at least one type of skin cancer in their lifetime and it accounts for nearly half the cases of cancer in the United States.
+While these moles, spots or other changes might seem harmless, they can become skin cancerous.
+As many as 40% to 50% of fair-skinned people who live to 65 will develop at least one type of skin cancer in their lifetime.
+It accounts for nearly half the cases of cancer in the United States.

 Schedule a Screening